jonathan-durbin/G.U.I.D.E/docs/_docs/usage/02_configuration_and_input_handling.md

 var action_value:Vector3 = action.value_axis_3d
 ```

-Note, that the value is independent from the state of an action.
+Note, that the value is independent of the state of an action.
 Even if an action is currently not triggered, it still has a value.

 ## Mapping contexts

-Mapping contexts allow you to assign input to actions.
-Like an action, a mapping context is also just a resource of type `GUIDEMappingContext`, so you can create one similar to how you create an action:
+Mapping contexts allow us to assign input to actions.
+Like an action, a mapping context is also just a resource of type `GUIDEMappingContext`, so we can create one similar to how we create an action:

 ![Creating a mapping context]({{site.baseurl}}/assets/img/manual/quick_start_create_mapping_context.png)

-If you now double-click on the newly create mapping context, a custom editor will open and allow you to create bindings for your actions:
+If we now double-click on the newly create mapping context, a custom editor will open and allow us to create bindings for our actions:

 ![Mapping context editor]({{site.baseurl}}/assets/img/manual/manual_mapping_context_editor.png)

 ### Creating action mappings

 To create a new action mapping, press the _+_ button (#`1` in the image).
 This will create a new row for an action mapping.
-Start by dragging the action for which you want to create a binding into the action slot (#`2` in the image):
+We start by dragging the action for which we want to create a binding into the action slot (#`2` in the image):

 {% include video.html path="assets/img/manual/quick_start_create_action_mapping.mp4" %}

 ### Adding input mappings
-Now you can create input mappings for your action.
+Now we can create input mappings for our action.
 In the simplest case, an action is bound to a single piece of input (e.g. key on the keyboard, a button or a stick on the controller).
-To bind an input to your action, press the _+_ button next to the _Input Mappings_ list (#`3` in the image).
-You can now bind an input to the action by clicking the pen icon (#`4` in the image).
-The input dialog allows you to either detect an input or manually specify one:
+To bind an input to our action, press the _+_ button next to the _Input Mappings_ list (#`3` in the image).
+We can now bind an input to the action by clicking the pen icon (#`4` in the image).
+The input dialog allows us to either detect an input or manually specify one:

 {% include video.html path="assets/img/manual/manual_input_dialog.mp4" %}

-Most of the time you will want to use the input detection as it is the quickest way to select an input.
+Most of the time we want to use the input detection as it is the quickest way to select an input.
 However some inputs (like _Action_ or _Any_) can only be selected manually on the right side of the dialog.
-Note, that the value type of the input doesn't necessarily need to match the value type of your action as the action value is calculated from the inputs (see [action value calculation](#action-value-calculation) below).
+Note, that the value type of the input doesn't necessarily need to match the value type of our action as the action value is calculated from the inputs (see [action value calculation](#action-value-calculation) below).

-If you want to edit an input, you can either click the pen icon again and select a completely new input, or you can click on the input and then edit it in the inspector:
+If we want to edit an input, we can either click the pen icon again and select a completely new input, or we can click on the input and then edit it in the inspector:

 {% include video.html path="assets/img/manual/manual_edit_inputs.mp4" %}

-If you want you can also bind more than one input to the same action.
+We can also bind more than one input to the same action.
 The values of all inputs bound to an action will be combined into the final action value (see [action value calculation](#action-value-calculation) below).

 ### Using actions as inputs

 Sometimes it is useful to use the value of one action as input for another action.
-For example you may want to combine WASD inputs into a single action with a 2D axis, but you still want _Left_, _Right_, _Up_ and _Down_ to be separate actions so the user can re-bind the keys for them.
-To do this, you can use the _Action_ input type.
-This allows you to select another action as input for the current action.
+To do this, we can use the _Action_ input type.
+This allows us to select another action as input for the current action.
 The value of the input action will be used as the value of the current action.
-You can find the _Action_ input type on the right hand side of the input dialog in the _3D_ section.
-Once you have added the _Action_ input, click it to show it in the inspector.
-Then you can drag the action you want to use as input into the _Action_ field.
+We can find the _Action_ input type on the right hand side of the input dialog in the _3D_ section.
+Once we have added the _Action_ input, click it to show it in the inspector.
+Then we can drag the action that we want to use as input into the _Action_ field.

 {% include video.html path="assets/img/manual/manual_add_action_input.mp4" %}

 Note that action values are calculated in the order in which the actions are defined in the mapping context.
-So usually you will want to define the action that is used as input before the action that uses it as input.
-This also means that if you have a circular dependency between actions, then one of the actions will be calculated with the value of the other action from the previous frame.
+So usually we will want to define the action that is used as input before the action that uses it as input.
+This also means that if we have a circular dependency between actions, then one of the actions will be calculated with the value of the other action from the previous frame.
 This can lead to unexpected behavior, so it is usually a good idea to avoid circular dependencies between actions.

 ### Adding modifiers

-Modifiers allow you to modify the value of an input before this value is sent to triggers and eventually your game code.
-For example, you can use a modifier to invert the value of an axis or to scale it.
+Modifiers allow us to modify the value of an input before this value is sent to triggers and eventually our game code.
+For example, we can use a modifier to invert the value of an axis or to scale it.
 To add a modifier, click the _+_ button next to the _Modifiers_ list (#`5` in the image).
-You can now select a modifier from the list of available modifiers:
+We can now select a modifier from the list of available modifiers:

 {% include video.html path="assets/img/manual/manual_add_modifier.mp4" %}

-Many modifiers have settings that allow you to configure how the modifier works.
+Many modifiers have settings that allow us to configure how the modifier works.
 To change the settings of a modifier, click on the modifier and then edit the settings in the inspector:

 {% include video.html path="assets/img/manual/manual_edit_modifier.mp4" %}

-You can have multiple modifiers for a single input.
+We can have multiple modifiers for a single input.
 The modifiers are applied in the order they are listed in the _Modifiers_ list.
-You can drag modifiers to change their order:
+We can drag modifiers to change their order:

 {% include video.html path="assets/img/manual/manual_reorder_modifiers.mp4" %}

 ### Adding triggers

 Triggers control whether an action is currently triggered.
-You can add triggers by clicking the _+_ button next to the _Triggers_ list (#`6` in the image).
-You can now select a trigger from the list of available triggers:
+We can add triggers by clicking the _+_ button next to the _Triggers_ list (#`6` in the image).
+We can now select a trigger from the list of available triggers:

 {% include video.html path="assets/img/manual/manual_add_trigger.mp4" %}

-Like inputs and modifiers, triggers can have settings that allow you to configure how the trigger works.
+Like inputs and modifiers, triggers can have settings that allow us to configure how the trigger works.
 To change the settings of a trigger, click on the trigger and then edit the settings in the inspector:

 {% include video.html path="assets/img/manual/manual_edit_trigger.mp4" %}

-For the most part you will only ever use a single trigger per input mapping.
-However you can have multiple triggers for a single input mapping.
+For the most part we will only ever use a single trigger per input mapping.
+However we can have multiple triggers for a single input mapping.
 If more than one trigger is defined for an input mapping, then at least one of the triggers must be active for the action to be triggered.
 The only exception to this rule is the _Chorded action_ trigger.
-If you have one or more _Chorded action_ triggers, then all of them must be active for the action to be triggered.
+If we have one or more _Chorded action_ triggers, then all of them must be active for the action to be triggered.
 If other triggers exist in addition to the _Chorded action_ trigger, then at least one of them must be triggering as well.
-You can reorder triggers by dragging them in the _Triggers_ list, however this currently has no effect on the behavior of the triggers, so this feature mostly exists so you can keep your triggers organized in a way that makes sense to you.
+We can reorder triggers by dragging them in the _Triggers_ list, however this currently has no effect on the behavior of the triggers, so this feature mostly exists so we can keep our triggers organized.

 All triggers have a setting called _Actuation Threshold_.
 This setting determines at which value a trigger will deem the input to be actuated.
 The trigger will take the action value and compare it with the actuation treshold.
 If the action value is a vector, then the length of the vector will be compared with the threshold.
 The value of an action is calculated from its inputs and modifiers (see [action value calculation](#action-value-calculation) below).